-Swarming diversity is partially explained by the ability to secrete rhamnolipids.
+Swarming diversity is uncorrelated with phylogeny of core genomes

-We sought out to explain the diversity of swarming phenotypes across a collection of isolates obtained from acute infected of cancer patients who were hospitalized at the Memorial Hospital (Yan et al. 2019; Yan et al. 2017).
-The colonies obtained in the swarming assay differed widely in terms of morphology.
-We used image analysis to measure the colony area, the percentage of the plate occupied by the colony, the maximum length (maximum diagonal of the rectangle fitting the colony), the circularity, the eccentricity and the length of a skeleton obtained from the image.
-A principal component analysis of these morphological features revealed that the maximum length (L) and the circularity of the colonies (C) were the two features that best describe the diversity of swarming shapes (Supp.
+Swarming colonies in the casamino-acid agar plate (see Methods) showed markedly different morphological shapes across the 28 clinical isolates, with a half of strains unable to swarm and a few strong swamers (Fig. 1).
+To quantify the swarming morphology, we used image analysis (see Methods) to measure five morphological features, including the swarming area (the percentage of the plate occupied by the colony), the maximum length (maximum diagonal of the rectangle fitting the colony), the circularity, the eccentricity and the length of a skeleton obtained from the image.
+A principal component analysis revealed that the maximum length and circularity of the colonies are the two features that best describe the diversity of swarming shapes (Supplementary.
 Fig. S1).
-We then used those two features to compute a swarming score (S) to represent the swarming phenotype of each strain:
+By defining a swarming score as a linear combination of the two features (see Methods), we show that s